XinyiShu/syllabus/README.md

 ## Goals

 The goals of the course are:

-* To understand the base technologies that are being used in the development and deployment of information and applications to the World Wide Web.
+* To understand the base technologies that are being used in modern development and deployment of information and applications to the World Wide Web.

-* To analyze functional needs for web systems and design web components and systems to meet these needs in a reliable way.
+* To analyze functional needs for web systems and design web components and full stack systems to meet these needs in a reliable way.

-* To develop a standards compliant website
+* To develop a standards compliant website.

 * To develop major components of a website such as forms, web services, persistent stores, etc.

-* To understand and follow trends in the development of web technologies and standards
+* To understand and follow trends in the development of web technologies and standards including continous integration and deployment.

 * To define the basic characteristics of standards, define the processes by which standards are developed, and to experience the process of designing/programming information systems in accord with some standard.

 ## Course Materials

-**Course Materials**

 The recommended textbooks for this course are: